kru/hdi-theme/README.md

 ## Bugs & Contributing

-Please report bugs via Github and feel free to submit commit [pull-request](https://github.com/krua/hdi-theme/pulls) even a small contribution to the script or the documentation.
+Please report bugs via Github and feel free to submit commit [pull-request](https://github.com/krua/hdi-theme/pulls) even a small contribution to the script or the documentation are welcome.